TonyWilsonMosman/ecmoutlook/README.md

 - New code (and icon) for entering your own QAP#.

-# ecmoutlook
+# ECMoutlook v1
-Outlook VBA for integrating Outlook with ECM ECMOutlook is the vba code and the Customisation file is for an extra toolbar with all the macros.
-Using this toolbar will replace any existing custimisations you might already have.
+Outlook VBA for integrating Outlook with TechnologyOne ECM.
+It forwards email to ECM with QAP#

-The code moves emails from shared paths to your path, as ECM will only accept emails from your own path
+The code moves emails to a working folder (zCi) under your personal email account, to accommodate for ECM not accepting emails from group email accounts.

-it then adds the QAP and the original internet headers as a twxt at the end of the email (white font) It then emails itnto the ECM connecting email and moves it back at the shared folder but underbyour own path as a reminder that this is an email that needs to be registered.
-After registering it in ECM you should delete that email

-The code uses a temporary placeholder folder under your account to work with the forwarding process.
-That folder will always be empty, but is needed for the email to originate from your account.
-A suggestion is to use zCi as a subfolder under your inbox

-Every new set up will need to change those few variables at the top AND manually creating that zCi folder under each user

-The code also assumes that the user has a shared account and a folder ubder that one for the last place those emails will stay.
-If not, adjust the end folder to the users send folder.
-Follow the style of coding as that line / Folder(folder).
+It then adds:
+a) The QAP# as a white (invisible) text and the end of the email body and
+b) The original internet headers as a text at the end of the email (also white fonts)

+The code forwards the formatted email to ECM and then moves it to the ending folder for QC, usually back to a group email folder for the specific user.
+After registering the record in ECM, those emails are expected to be deleted manually by the user.

+This code expects the users to update the code with their own details (company emails etc.).
+The variables to be edited are clearly displayed at the start of the code.

+The code is in one file: ECMOutlook v2.bas
+While the ribbon/toolbar customisation with all the buttons is also included with: Outlook Customizations (olkexplorer)v2.exportedUI